-The study of sedimentary rocks and the fossils contained within them is critical to our understanding of the Earth system and the evolution of life, and consequently this research area forms an integral part of the work undertaken in the Environment, Earth and Ecosystems discipline at the OU.
-Research in this area covers a range of topics, and includes palaeontological studies into evolutionary change through Earth history, as well as the use of sedimentary records of orbital forcing to develop geological timescales.
-A major focus of current research is the use of sedimentary rocks as archives of past environmental change.
-As such, this work brings together both sedimentological and stratigraphcal investigations with geochemical analyses of sedimentary rocks and fossils and the development of novel proxies for tracing ancient climatic change.
+The study of sedimentary rocks and the fossils contained within them is critical to our understanding of the Earth system and the evolution of life.
+Studies using and developing sedimentological, stratigraphical and palaeobiological techniques form two themes in the Palaeoenvironmental Change Research Group within the School of Environment, Earth and Ecosystems Sciences at the OU.
+Research in these themes include micro- and macro-fossil studies into evolutionary change through Earth history, plant morphology, sequence stratigraphy and the use of sedimentary records of orbital forcing to develop geological timescales.
+A major focus of current research is the use of sedimentary rocks as archives of past environmental and sea-level change.
+As such, this work brings together both sedimentological and stratigraphical investigations with geochemical analyses of sedimentary rocks and fossils to develop novel proxies for tracing ancient environmental change.

 PhD or MPhil

 For detailed information on current fees visit Fees and funding

 Minimum 2:1 (or equivalent)

 We encourage enquiries from prospective students on topics related to sedimentology, stratigraphy and palaeontology, as well as topics related to palaeoenvironmental change.
 Lists of postgraduate research projects likely to be available for a 2019 start will become available towards the end of 2018.

 Please also see further opportunities.

 - Palaeoenvironmental change in the Early Jurassic: A north African perspective

 - Diversity and disparity at the dawn of fern evolution

 - Unravelling the tectonic and climatic controls on Upper Jurassic mass flow deposits in NE Scotland